-Efforts to promote health and well-being have been shown to increase productivity and help minimize healthcare costs.
+Efforts to develop and promote workplace wellness programs have been shown to increase productivity and help minimize employer healthcare costs.
 But they can also do something else: give your company an edge when it comes to hiring the best employees before the competition does.
-Seventy-three percent of workers responding to a new OfficeTeam survey said a company’s wellness program influences their decision of whether to work there or not.
-Given today’s tight hiring market, it’s not surprising that workplace wellness is getting more attention in 2019.

-How can companies, large and small, ensure their corporate health and wellness offerings are attractive to potential hires?
-Here are six suggestions to get you started.
+But how can companies, large and small, ensure their corporate health and workplace wellness offerings are attractive to potential hires?
+Look into the ones professionals want most.

 What you offer in your break rooms and vending machines says a lot about your workplace wellness.
-Doughnuts or carrots?
+Donuts or carrots?
 Soft drinks or filtered water?
-You may not want to regulate what your workers eat and drink, but you can encourage good nutrition by offering healthy food choices at company meetings and in office cafeterias.
+You can’t regulate what your workers eat and drink, but you can encourage good nutrition by offering healthy food choices at company meetings and in office cafeterias.

-On-site flu shot clinics hosted by companies for their workers offer a convenient way to make sure everyone has the opportunity to be vaccinated.
-It’s likely these events will cut back on sick days, too.
-Companies also can create a culture of wellness with health screenings that might identify risks involving smoking, weight physical activity, blood sugar, cholesterol, blood pressure and diet.
+On-site flu shots offer a convenient way to make sure everyone has the opportunity to be vaccinated.
+Offering this service is also likely to reduce employee sick days, too.
+Companies can also create a culture of wellness by promoting or hosting health screenings.

 - Getting enough rest